Squatting is a fundamental part of our natural movement. We do it from being babies. Then we grow up, and we start doing it in the gym too.

 Rather than having your back against the pads and facing outwards as you squat, the reverse version sees you face the machine and removes the back support.

 In this way, you can better engage your glutes and hamstrings as they help your hips to complete the movement as it’s not locked into a fixed path.
 However, there’s a slight issue of ankle mobility here.
 Something that can affect lots of squat doers from getting as deep as they would like to.
 As your feet are already at a downwards angle, you might find it tricky to get enough mobility in your ankles to complete a full squat in this stance.

 So, if testing the range of motion in your ankles is on your agenda, then, by all means, try the reverse hack squat.
 If not, stick to the barbell version.

 The hack squats machine can be a helping hand for a few nuanced cases where exercisers are trying to achieve something specific.

-You can judge a piece of kit by it’s availability in gyms.
+You can judge a piece of kit by its availability in gyms.
 The fact that most small to medium gyms won’t have a hack squat machine tells you a lot about how integral it is to your routine.
 It’s not a must-do exercise.
 If it doesn’t appeal to you, then you’re not missing out on much.

-On leg day, stick the squatting with a barbell.
-Or dumbbells.
-Or just your body weight.
-Work our your own way.
+On leg day, you can include the hack squat, squat with a barbell, dumbbells, or just stick to your body weight.
+Work out in your own way.
 That’s something we’re always saying at Hussle.